 Should You Consider Metal Over Glass Bowls?

 A metal pan made from stainless steel has one advantage in that it cooks faster than a glass bowl.
 If you decide to use a glass bowl, ceramic, or anything glass, you should add five minutes to the pressure cooker’s timer.
-The extra time is because of how glass acts as a heat absorber, which means that it requires extra time.
+The extra cooking time is because of how glass acts as a heat absorber, which means that it requires extra time.

 How to Tell if Your Glass Bowl Is Safe